 Your Outdoor Heating Options

 Outdoor heaters give warmth and atmosphere to outdoor spaces, allowing you to enjoy your patio or backyard all year.
-They come in different shapes, designs, and sizes, but all belong to either one of two categories: heat lamps and fire pits.
+They come in different shapes, designs, and sizes, but they all belong to one of two categories: heat lamps or fire pits.

 1. Heat Lamps

 Also known as patio heaters, heat lamps are the most popular outdoor heating option.
-They come at different prices, and choosing a heat lamp for your patio can get pretty confusing with so many choices available.
+They come at different prices, and choosing a heat lamp for your patio can be pretty confusing.

 Always research your options to avoid making the wrong choices.
 How many heat lamps do you need?
 What type is best for your outdoor space?
 Are there specific features you’re looking for?